 Theater in a Dramatic, Revitalized Space

-The Irondale Ensemble Project has had a rich, 25-year history of producing and teaching experimental theater with a strong voice for social change.
-So, when Irondale discovered a neglected, long-vacant former Sunday school space in the historic Lafayette Avenue Presbyterian Church in Fort Greene, Brooklyn, the ensemble company saw its future – a vibrant, 7,300-square-foot center for creating and presenting inventive theater, as well as for using theater to educate children.
-The setting offers a perfect match with a like-minded organization, a culturally diverse church with activist roots dating back to this country’s abolitionist movement.
-And it also provided an opportunity for Irondale to play an important role in an exciting and growing cultural district.
+When Irondale discovered a neglected, long-vacant former Sunday school auditorium in the historic Lafayette Avenue Presbyterian Church in Fort Greene, Brooklyn, we also saw the potential in this 7,300 sq. foot room for creating a dynamic flexible theater.
+We are proud to be neighbors in the building with the church, a culturally diverse congregation whose activist roots date back to Brooklyn’s pre-civil war abolitionist movement.
+The Theater also provides an opportunity for Irondale to play an important role in an exciting and growing cultural district.

 A Simple Room: A Great Possibility